Laptop Mag Verdict

 The 13-inch MacBook Pro with Touch Bar delivers even faster performance and a slightly better keyboard, but the battery life could be better.

-I've been using the updated 13-inch MacBook Pro for a week, and it remains one of the most powerful laptops in its class.
+I've been using the updated 13-inch MacBook Pro for a week, and it remains one of the best performing laptops in its class.
 And while I didn't encounter any problems with the keyboard, it will take more time to determine whether Apple's design change will be enough to address the bulk of complaints.
 The battery life and design both remain good, but they could be better.

 13-Inch MacBook Pro 2019 Price and Configuration Options

-The 13-inch MacBook Pro with Touch Bar is still one of the most expensive 13-inch laptops out there.
-It starts at a steep $1,799 with an 8th-Gen, 2.4-GHz Intel Core i5 processor, 8GB of RAM and 246GB of storage.
+The 13-inch MacBook Pro with Touch Bar (released in August 2019) is still one of the most expensive 13-inch laptops out there.
+The MacBook Pro's price starts at a steep $1,799 with an 8th-Gen, 2.4-GHz Intel Core i5 processor, 8GB of RAM and 246GB of storage.
 We opted for 16GB of RAM (which I highly recommend for those who keep multiple apps and dozens of tabs open), which adds $200 to the price.

 Other upgrades include a Core i7 CPU ($300) and several SSD options.
 Upgrading to 512GB costs $200, while 1TB ($600) and 2TB ($1,200) cost considerably more.

 Stop me if you've seen and heard this before.
 The 13-inch MacBook Pro with Touch Bar is a solid and elegant piece of aluminum available in Space Gray or Silver.
 But the look is getting stale at this point, as the bezels around the screen look pretty thick compared to the likes of the Dell XPS 13 and other Windows notebooks and 2-in-1 laptops.